Phiriye Dao

 Phiriye Dao is a Bengali language action drama film directed by Chiranjeet Chakraborty.
-This film was released in 1994 in the banner of Tirupati films.
+This film was released in 1994 under the banner of Tirupati films.
 Music of the film was composed by Bappi Lahiri.

 Plot

 Three dacoits attack a police van and loot bank money.
 A photographer snaps all their faces.
-While dacoits chase him, the photographer hide it in Mr. Choudhury's house.
-Those daciots kill Mr. Choudhury and his invalid daughter mercilessly in front of Mrs.Chowdhuri.
+While dacoits chase him, the photographer hides in Mr. Choudhury's house.
+Those dacoits kill Mr. Choudhury and his invalid daughter mercilessly in front of Mrs.Chowdhuri.
 Their little son Arjun saves himself hiding in the garden.
 Due to this incident his mother gets a paralytic attack.
-Child Arjun take shelter in the hut of nearby hill in a compassionate Chinese shopkeeper.
-He trains marshal art from him and decide to take revenge to the killers.
-He meets Antara, an actress and comes to Kolkata to search those murderers.
+Child Arjun takes shelter in the hut of a nearby hill of a compassionate Chinese shopkeeper.
+He learns marshal art from him and decides to take revenge on the killers.
+He meets Antara, an actress and comes to Kolkata to search for the murderers.